 Helpful tips for family day hikes in Anza Borrego:

 🥾 In the desert, timing can be everything.
 So remember that summer months (with temps up to 125° F) are no time for a hike in Anza-Borrego.
 And any significant rainfall has the potential to lead to flash flooding.
 Check the forecast and call the rangers if there’s any question about weather or conditions.

 🥾 When hiking in Anza-Borrego, even on short trails, bring more water than you expect you’ll need on the trail.
-And ALWAYS leave extra in the car for afterward.
+And ALWAYS leave extra water in the car for afterward.

 🥾 Babies and small children become dehydrated much more quickly than older kids and adults.
 That’s why you’ll need to be sure they’re hydrating even more than you.

 🥾 Even in cooler temperatures, desert UV is intense!
 Sun hats and quality UV-protective sun glasses are a good idea for everyone in the family (even the wee hikers).

 🥾 Dogs are not allowed on hiking trails in Anza-Borrego State Park.
 Be sure to make other arrangements for Fifi!
 TIP: Use my link to save $20 on a pet sitting or boarding at home or near your vacation destination.